thinkthoughts/mathematical-basis/papers/SCOPE.md

 \boxed{
 \text{general distinction}
 \ne
+\text{structural analogy}
+\ne
 \text{direct theorem application}
 }
 \]

-The distinction may apply where the theorem does not.
+The general distinction may apply where the theorem does not.

+A structural analogy may identify shared structure without establishing a theorem application.

 A direct theorem application requires: